Hepatorenal syndromeCirrhosis - hepatorenal; Liver failure - hepatorenal

 - End-stage kidney disease

-- Fluid overload with congestive heart failure or pulmonary edema
+- Fluid overload and heart failure

 - Secondary infections